Learn More: Tourist eVisa

 Last Page of Passport (if applicable)

 The 1 and 5 year Tourist eVisas are not available at this time.
-The Indian authorities opened group applications for the 30-day Tourist eVisa on 15 October 2021.
-Individual applications for the 30-day Tourist eVisa will be processed from 15 November 2021.
+Only applications for the 30-day Tourist eVisa are being processed.

 Applicants can enter India on any date within the time period indicated on the validity of the eVisa.